-September 2018 ALERT - On Sept.
-22, 2018, the Trump Administration proposed changes on the standards for deciding whether an immigrant who receives Medicaid or other government benefits is considered a "public charge" -- which can result in denial of Lawful Permanent Resident status (green card), deny extensions of non-immigrant visas, and denial of admission.
-Read more about this here.
+August 2019 ALERT - On Monday August 12, 2019, the Department of Homeland Security finalized a rule that dramatically expands the “public charge” immigration policy.
+The changes will apply only to applications that are postmarked or submitted electronically on or after October 15, 2019.
+They change the definition for deciding whether an immigrant who receives Medicaid or other government benefits is considered a "public charge" -- which can result in denial of Lawful Permanent Resident status (green card), denial of an extension of a non-immigrant visa, or deny admission to the U.S. Read more about this here.
 While PRUCOL immigrants in NYS will still be eligible for Medicaid, the rule, if adopted, will deter many from accessing health care out of fear of adverse immigration consequences.
 See New England Journal of Medicine article, A New Threat to Immigrants’ Health — The Public-Charge Rule, Sept.
 8, 2018.
 See more about this here.

 Current Medicaid Rules For People who are Not Lawful Permanent Residents (Do Not Have "Green Cards")